mehdikalla/project_DL_KALLA/README.md

 Training logs saved in results/[model]/logs/

 **3. Testing** \
-When to run: After training.
-Reason: Loads the last saved version of the model weights and evaluates performance on the Test set.
+Loads the last saved version of the model weights and evaluates performance on the Test set.

 ```python
 Bash